miketheologitis/FedL-Sync-FDA/README.md

 epoch_metrics_list = [EpochMetrics(...), EpochMetrics(...), ...]
 test_id = TestId(...)

-# Append test_id to each EpochMetrics in the list
+# Prefix test_id to each EpochMetrics in the list
 epoch_metrics_list = process_metrics_with_test_id(epoch_metrics_list, test_id)

 # Create dataframe and save it